Mayamariaruth/tic_tac_toe/README.md

 - The user first selects the symbol it wishes to be, "X" or "O".
 The Computer is then automatically the symbol that wasn't selected.
 - The game is played on a grid that's 3 squares by 3 squares.
-- Players take turns putting their marks in a square by selecting a number labeled on each square.
+- Players take turns putting their marks in a square by entering the number labeled on each square.
 - When one player has achieved 3 marks in a row vertically, horizontally or diagonally, the game is over and that player has won.
 - If all squares are filled up without a winner, we have a tie.

 ## Features

+### Existing features
 -

 ![Header](docs/screenshots/)